-Pinyin vowels are pronounced in a similar way to vowels in Romance languages.
+Pinyin vowels pronunciation is similar to vowels in Romance languages.
 Initial consonants are different, only some of them are similar to English alphabet pronunciation, rests have a unique sound, it is better to learn and practice them with websites or apps with sound effects.
 It even helps more when you repeat the sound you can see a picture that sound stands for.

 The pronunciation and spelling of Chinese words are generally given in terms of initials and finals, which represent the segmental phonemic portion of the language instead of letter by letter.
 Initials are initial consonants, while finals are all possible combinations of the medial (semivowels coming before the vowel), a nucleus vowel, and coda (final vowel or consonant)

 For beginners, it is always better to have a systematic learning process.
 That is why I introduce Pandanese.
 It has a highly advanced neuroscience-based SRS algorithm that prompts you to review radicals, characters, and vocabulary at specific times to maximize retention.
-It can help you to learn Hanzi in a more effective, fun way and cut down on wasting time.
+Pandanese makes learning Chinese Hanzi more effective, fun and cuts down on wasting time.

 What are the top 20 most common Hanzi characters?

-Since there are so many hanzi characters and I don’t want to completely overwhelm you, so here are the first 20 from the list of most common Chinese characters to get you started.
+Since there are so many Hanzi characters and I don’t want to completely overwhelm you, so you can start learning Chinese Hanzi with the first 20 from the list of most common Chinese characters.
 I’ve provided definitions for each character, as well as example terms that are commonly used with explanations.